 The inverted letter is also a subtle yet impactful touch to the design.
 It highlights the brand's mission to "Curate locally," as its name suggests.

 And if we look with a more playful perspective, it also accentuates the word "Loca," which means "crazy" in Spanish — a nod to the brand's roots.
-The thin sans-serif fonts are also perfect in the logo design because they allow the viewer to read the brand name easily and focus on what it offers.
+The thin sans-serif font logo design is also perfect because it allows the viewer to read the brand name easily and focus on what it offers.

 4. Groundwork by Togue Studio